Kuro2112/kurooryuki/readme.md

 ### Learning style

 - Read existing code and project structures
-- Take notes in `.md` files and comments
 - Use documentation and tools (search, AI) to understand features

 ---